 The SWC's capitalized assets consist of software, equipment and leasehold improvements equal to the SWC's share of the buildout for the WorkSource Spokane services center downsize and redesign and the youth center Next Generation Zone expansion.
-The capital asset schedule can be found in the Notes to the Financial Statements.
-The organization does not have any debt, plans to take on debt, nor commitments for capital expenditures.
+The capital asset schedule can be found in the Note 4 of the Financial Statements.
+New to the liability section this year is the addition of lease liability for capitalized leases with the implementation of GASB 87 Accounting for Leases.
+The long-term liability schedule can be found in Note 9 of the Financial Statements.
 The SWC will be reviewing their future capital asset needs in conjunction with the updating of their Strategic and Operations Plans.